 - Having a foundation degree will certainly further your quest for an account executive position, and a bachelor’s degree is even better—list these in your CV if you have them!

-View more junior account executive resumes >
+View more junior account executive CVs >

 Why this CV works

-- Discussing how you managed over 70 client records each week, collected feedback from more than 180 performers, prevented missed renewals, and wrote a content report that significantly boosted engagement metrics?
+- Discussing how you handled over 70 client records each week, collected feedback from more than 180 performers, prevented missed renewals, and wrote a content report that significantly boosted engagement metrics?
 For this role, that’s like waving a magic wand.

 Why this CV works